Agricultural Property Relief

 With good planning and advice there may well be ways of improving the situation before a chargeable event (and thus a potential problem) takes place.

-This article is based on law and HMRC practice at 1 July 2024.
+This article is based on law and HMRC practice at 15 January 2025 and includes changes announced by the government which are not yet law.

 If you’d like to discuss Agricultural Property Relief or Business Property Relief, please get in touch with your usual Saffery contact or speak to Peter Harker.